zebrium/ze-kubernetes-collector/README.md

 # ze-kubernetes-collector
 ## Features
+* Two step deployment using Kubernetes commands
+* Sends logs from all Pods/Containers in a Kubernetes clusters
+* Runs a single instance of the collector per node in a Kubernetes cluster
 ## Getting Started
 ##### Installing
 The commands below install Zebrium log collector as a Kubernetes DaemonSet.
 It runs one collector instance on each node in a Kubernetes cluster.